-In 2024, ORES Assets received capital subsidies totaling €146.9 million to finance investments aimed at improving the energy efficiency of the distribution network, increasing the capacity to accommodate renewable energy production and controlling the costs associated with energy transition.
-These subsidies are granted by the Walloon Region as part of the Walloon Recovery Plan (WRP) and, in part, by funds from the European Union (as part of RepowerEU).
-Capital subsidies are transferred to the income statement on a staggered basis, in line with the depreciation charges relating to the fixed assets for which they were obtained.
-As indicated in the notes to the annual accounts, although the exact allocation of the subsidies has yet to be clarified, it was decided in 2024 to allocate them entirely to investments made in the installation of smart meters.
-This transfer to the result represents financial income of +81 k€.
+In 2024, ORES Assets benefited from the granting of capital subsidies amounting to 146.9 M€.
+These subsidies were used to fund investments aimed at improving the energy efficiency of the distribution network, to increase the grid's ability to accommodate production from renewable energy sources and to control the costs associated with energy transition.
+These subsidies are granted by the Walloon Region as part of the Walloon Recovery Plan (WRP) and, in part, by European funds (as part of RE-PowerEU).
+Capital subsidies are transferred to the profitand-loss account on a staggered basis, at the same rate as the depreciation charges relating to the fixed assets for which they were obtained.
+Although the exact allocation of the subsidies is still to be clarified, it was decided in 2024 to allocate the funds entirely to investments made in the installation of smart meters.
+This transfer to the results represented financial income of +81 k€ and a deferred tax charge of 28 k€.